akeneo/pim-helpcenter/content/md/products-super-power/create-a-product.md

 related: products-grid, work-on-a-product, enrich-products-variants
 ---

-# How?
+# Overview

 You can create products directly in the PIM or through [imports](/articles/imports.html).
 Product’s creation is submitted to specific rights.

-## Create a product
+# Create a product
-1. To create a product, click on `Create product` on the top right corner of the product grid:
+1. To create a product, click on `Create product` in the top right corner of the product grid:
     ![Create a Product](../img/Products_CreateProduct.png)
 1. Select `Product`
 1. Specify a unique product identifier